 - 1. I have taken part in EJTN exchanges previously can I still apply for the grant?
 Yes.
 Previous participants in the EJTN Exchange Programme are eligible to apply. - 2.
 Does the visit to the receiving judicial institution need to be reciprocal?
 No. Reciprocity is possible but not compulsory or guaranteed.
 Should you wish this to be reciprocal, the host should apply as well during an enrolment period.
-Acceptance of all applications are based on a rubric-based assessment and are awarded on merit.
+Acceptance of all applications are based on a rubric-based assessment and are awarded on merit. - 3.
+Can group applications be submitted?

+The learning grant proposals should be individual projects.
+Group applications are not eligible.
+However, a pilot project has been launched with the European Judicial Networks (EJN) in civil and commercial matters and in criminal matters.
+For the members of both networks, it is possible to submit a group application, each group being of a maximum of 5 members from the same country.

-- 3. Can group applications be submitted?
-No. The learning grant proposals should be individual projects.
-Group applications are not eligible. - 4.
-How long can the grant visit last?
-Grant visits can last up to 5 working days travel excluded. - 5.
-Who is responsible for identifying the EU host partner and arrange the learning visit activities?
+4. How long can the grant visit last?

+Grant visits can last up to 5 working days travel excluded.

+5. Who is responsible for identifying the EU host partner and arrange the learning visit activities?